ministryofjustice/court-register/README.md

 ## Pre-requisite

-`Docker` Even when running the tests docker is used by to start `localstack` (for AWS services) and a Postgres database.
-The build will automatically download and run these containers for you on your behalf.
+`Docker` Even when running the tests docker is used to start `localstack` (for AWS services) and a Postgres database.
+The build will automatically download and run these containers on your behalf.

 ## Building